alumina-lang/alumina/MISSING.md

 - tagged unions
   - I miss them quite a lot from Rust.
 They are not hard, but need a good syntax for `match`
 - full Hindley-Milner type inference.
 Global type inference will pretty much require a full rewrite of `mono`, so whis would be a massive project, but it would also be super awesome to have
+  - Type inference gaps are the biggest pain point right now, especially since there are so many places where adding a type hint is not even possible (e.g. when chaining methods).
 - true variadic functions (certainly they'd be generic and variadic only pre-monomorphization, varargs is an abomination).
 This is hard to do, both from the syntax and `mono` perspective but the payoff is that tuples can have nice protocol implementations.
   - something like `extern "rust-call"` could come to the rescue here.
 It is already kinda possible to have recursive varargs by `tuple_head_of` and `tuple_tail_of`.
+  - Probably not needed.
 - generators? coroutines? lmao, not gonna happen

 ## Tooling